projectdelphai/panorama-tab-groups/CONTRIBUTION.md

 ## Translations

 The translations are located in `/src/_locales/`.
-Beneath this directory each language is split into it's own directory.
-In the language directory the translations are structured in the JSON-file `messages.json`.
+Beneath this directory each language is split into its own directory.
+In the language directory the translations are structured in the `messages.json` file.

 For deeper insight it's recommended to read the [Internationalization guide for web extensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization).